Kousthubh-Veturi/fintech-agent/RAILWAY_DEPLOYMENT.md

 # Common fixes:
 - Verify environment variables are set
 - Check DATABASE_URL is provided by Railway
-- Ensure Dockerfile.railway is being used
+- Ensure Dockerfile is properly configured
 ```

 **2. Frontend Can't Connect to Backend**